hynet-mel/mutant-standard-color-font/README.md

 ## Install on Windows

-There are two standdard install options for Windows.
+There are two standard install options for Windows.
 Both SVGinOT versions are available from releases: https://github.com/13rac1/twemoji-color-font/releases

 You can also use the [Chocolatey package](https://community.chocolatey.org/packages/twemoji)